TudorTacal/CV/README.md

 #### Communication

 I was fortunate to play a leadership role for the final project at Makers Academy.
 I had to pitch the idea to my colleagues and **unite** a strong team around it.
 I had a clear **vision** about the technologies involved.
-By expressing myself with friendliness, respect and empathy I managed to reduce the most complex problems to easily understandable concepts throughout my entire journey.
+I believe the **interpersonal skills** are one of the biggest assets a professional must possess.

 Presenting with **clarity** and **concision** I've held highly technical **product demonstrations** to non-technical clients when working at **StreamAMG**.
-The biggest challenge was to read if the client really understood what was going on or just nodded in agreement.
-This involved asking guiding questions and careful **active listening** for the slightest feedback regarding the product.

-From my point of view communication and **interpersonal skills** are one of the biggest assets a professional must possess, no matter the industry he works in.

 #### Teamwork & Pairing

 I am highly **adaptable** to any environment.
-I start slowly, take my time to observe and analyze the system and once I understand how it works I relentlessly increase my contribution in small increments.
-In the last 4 years, I have worked across multiple teams in different industries being both leader and follower.
+I start slowly, take my time to observe and analyze the system and once I understand how it works I relentlessly increase my contribution in small increments.I believe one of the biggest values that I can bring to a team are **motivation**, **excitement**, and **energy**.

-I love working in teams probably because I like working with people.
-Again the productivity and **results** increase exponentially when you have an entire team working together to solve a problem or build a new app or feature.
-I believe one of the biggest values that I can bring to a team are **motivation**, **excitement**, and **energy**.

 During the final project at Makers, we just took teamwork to a whole new level.
-We **changed pairs** daily, began our day with a **stand-up** and finished with a **retro**.
+We **changed pairs** daily, began with a **stand-up** and finished with a **retro**.
 We even delegated work for the weekend.
-The **feedback loop** was just incredible, we were communicating our progress constantly and no matter how hard the challenge or the blocks were, I was always repeating to my team *We'll get this done.
+The **feedback loop** was incredible, we were communicating our progress constantly and no matter how hard the challenge or the blocks were, I was always repeating to my team *We'll get this done.
 We'll find a way*.
 And so we did.

 #### Problem solving

 I use the **scientific method** to almost every aspect of my life, be it coding, nutrition or human relations.
-If you don't measure it, you can't grow it or improve it.

-I approach problem-solving by first identifying the problem and **breaking** it into smaller, more approachable problems.
-I believe one of my best **strategies** when it comes to problem-solving is to **ask adequate questions**.
-I frequently ask myself, my pair or the team: *What is the next simplest step that we can tackle?*, *How will this change our situation?* , *What happens if we do this?*.
+I approach problem-solving by first identifying the problem and then **breaking** it into smaller, more approachable problems.

-Alongside **intensive research**, one of my strategies to solving coding problems and **debugging** is **fast iterations**.
-For example, one of the aspects that I took **responsibility** for in my final project was deploying to **Heroku**.
-I love to be **Agile** so I recommended that we should deploy to production fast.
-Although we pushed to production at least once per day, as our app grew the problems started to appear.

-The deployment process went like this:
-*Make a change in code* -> *Test in the local environment* ->  *Make a commit* -> *Push to Github* -> *Push to Heroku*.
-We could easily make 10 commits for one problematic push.
-I had to iterate fast because time was scarce but still used the scientific method to correctly **isolate the problem** so that we'd learn how to do it properly next time.
+The strategies that I employ to solve problems and for **debugging** are: **accurate research**, **adequate questions** and **fast iterations**.

 #### Learning new technologies

-Although I've been a passionate student all my life, Makers gave me a new vision about learning complex tech and how to do it.
-It's amazing to see our progress, we started from the command line in the precourse and finished with deploying a **complex web application** on Heroku.
+It's amazing to see our progress, we started from the [command line](https://github.com/TudorTacal/clmystery) in the precourse and finished with deploying a **complex web application** deployed on Heroku.

-Every week we had to learn a new language, framework, library, practice or design pattern.
-This has made me to become tech agnostic.
+Every week we had to learn a new language, framework, library, best practice or design pattern.
+This has made me to become **tech agnostic**.
 To showcase this, I learned the basics of the **MERN** stack in just 2 days for my final project.

 I can state with confidence that I am able to **learn any technology stack** and get a solid grasp of the basics in under one month, with the right guidance and environment.